piyalidas10/Angular-Interview-Questions/README.md

   -  Zone-less: Change Detection = Signals only (fine-grained)
 ![angular hydration](https://cdn-images-1.medium.com/v2/resize:fit:1080/1*BczWp1TKAZe5uQ4_O622gg.png)

+### Why hydration matters?
+Ans.
+SSR gives you fast HTML, but without hydration, Angular throws it away and re-renders.
+Hydration transforms SSR from a static SEO tool into a full performance optimization strategy by connecting server output with client reactivity.
+It reduces work, avoids DOM replacement, speeds up TTI, and integrates seamlessly with signals and zoneless mode.
+Hydration is not just a feature — it is foundational to Angular’s new rendering architecture.

+### SSR Security Considerations
+Ans.
+Hydration or SSR must handle:
+  -  Protecting cookies on server (HttpOnly)
+  -  Not leaking tokens in HTML
+  -  Avoid using browser-only APIs in SSR paths
+  -  Conditional logic (isPlatformBrowser)
+  -  Avoiding memory leaks in long-lived SSR workers

+### Why Hydration Enables Zone-less Angular ?
+Ans.
+Zone.js is no longer required because:
+  -  Angular knows exactly where events are attached during hydration
+  -  No need for monkey-patching browser APIs
+  -  Signals provide synchronous, fine-grained reactivity
+  -  CD can run only for components touched by signals Hydration is a key part of Angular’s zoneless future.

 ### When you should use Hydration ?
 Ans.
 When you want to have interactive client-side apps rendered on the server.
 Usefull for Ecommerce, social media & big content websites.